 In recent years, with the economic crises, government agencies are not able to fully care for the Purdon Crossing area that sees over 75,000 daily visits per year.
 As this is a wilderness area, toilets and trash removal have not consistently been provided by any single government or local agency.
 With such high foot traffic and usage, sanitation is a huge issue that must be dealt with on a consistent and continuous basis.

 With your support, FOP will continue to take proper care of the needs for all of our “in-town” and “out-of-town” guests.
 We choose to be good stewards of our backyard treasure while conscientiously caring for Mother Earth so that all can enjoy a pristine experience while visiting the river.
-Friends of Purdon are happy to step in and take on the issues that government agencies choose to neglect!
+Friends of Purdon are happy to step in and take on the issues that the various government agencies can easily overlook!

 Please consider a donation to this important project.
-As a gift, every $300 or above level donor will receive a slat of hand-forged steel removed and salvaged from the Purdon Bridge built in the late 1890’s with an authenticity certificate.
-The bridge was renovated in the last year (summer of 2013) and is the oldest bridge of it kind standing (half-through truss design) that is still in use west of the Mississippi River.
+As a gift, every $300 or above level donor will, upon request, receive a slat of hand-forged steel removed and salvaged from the Purdon Bridge built in the late 1890’s with an authenticity certificate.
+The bridge was renovated in the last year (summer of 2013) and is the oldest bridge of it’s kind standing (half-through truss design) that is still in use west of the Mississippi River.

 To learn more about our project, see our About page.

-Here are some slides showing the installation of the first two Porta-Potties above popular Mother’s Beach and Papas in 2013.
+Here are some slides showing the installation of the first two original Porta-Potties above popular Mother’s Beach and Papas in 2013.
+They were replaced with new ones in 2019.